tnickel-web/weather-wand/README.md

 ## Requirements

 - Set a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) as your terminal font to correctly display the icons.
+The font used in the demo image is [JetBrainsMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/JetBrainsMono).
+Other fonts may display the icons differently.
 - Ensure a stable internet connection.

 ---